nhsconnect/FHIR-CDS/pages/explore/api_guidance_response.md

     <td>DataRequirement</td>
     <td>Additional required data.</td>
 <td>The data carried in this element fulfils two purposes:-<br>
+If the evaluation could not be completed due to lack of information, or additional information would potentially result in a more accurate response for the current <code class="highlighter-rouge">ServiceDefinition</code>, the type of the data required will be 'Questionnaire'.
-How the CDSS tells the EMS what question to ask next for the current <code class="highlighter-rouge">ServiceDefinition</code>: in this scenario, this will be populated with one or more <code class="highlighter-rouge">Questionnaires</code> and the <code class="highlighter-rouge">status</code> MUST be either 'data-requested' or 'data-required'.<br>
+The <code class="highlighter-rouge">status</code> of the <code class="highlighter-rouge">GuidanceResponse</code> MUST be either 'data-requested' or 'data-required'.<br>
-How the CDSS re-directs to another <code class="highlighter-rouge">ServiceDefinition</code>: the CDSS will populate the element to match the contents of the <code class="highlighter-rouge">ServiceDefinition.trigger.eventData</code> element for the <code class="highlighter-rouge">ServiceDefinition</code> to which the EMS is to be re-directed.
+If the evaluation against the current <code class="highlighter-rouge">ServiceDefinition</code> has completed and the <a href="#re-direction-to-a-new-servicedefinition">CDSS re-directs the EMS</a> to another <code class="highlighter-rouge">ServiceDefinition</code>, the type of the data required will be 'TriggerDefinition'.
 In this case, the <code class="highlighter-rouge">status</code> MUST be 'success'.</td>
  </tr>

 </table>